thecarp/dactyl-keyboard/doc/options-main.md

 Additional shapes.
 This parameter is usually needed to bridge gaps between the walls of key clusters.
 The expected value here is an arbitrarily nested structure starting with a map of names to lists.

-The names at the top level are arbitrary but should be distinct and descriptive.
+The names at the entry level are arbitrary but should be distinct and descriptive.
 They cannot serve as anchors.
 Their only technical significance lies in the fact that when you combine multiple configuration files, a later tweak will override a previous tweak if and only if they share the same name.

 In the list below each name, each item can follow one of the following patterns:

 - A leaf node, representing a simple shape in a specific place.
-- A non-leaf node, representing some combination of the items in a new list like the first one.
+- A branch node, containing a list like the one below each name and representing some combination of the nodes in it.

+These terms are metaphorical.
+In the metaphor, the list itself is not one tree but the soil of a grove of trees.

 Each **leaf node** places something near a named part of the keyboard.
-This is ordinary [anchoring](configuration.md) of very simple shapes.
+This is ordinary [anchoring](configuration.md) of simple shapes.
 In the final form of a leaf, it is a map with the following keys:

 - `anchoring` (required): A nested map.
 See the general documentation [here](configuration.md).
 - `sweep` (optional): An integer.
 If you supply a sweep, you must also supply a `segment` in `anchoring`. `sweep` identifies another segment and must be the larger of the two numbers.
 With both, the leaf will represent the convex hull of the two segments plus all segments between them, off the same anchor.
 This is most commonly used to finish the outer walls of a case.